drkmark/dns4.cc/README.md

 # dns4.cc
 *hi there, crew operates a free, independent "network" of 21 DNSCrypt servers spread across the globe to keep your surfing safe and secure.*

+Welcome and enjoy the world where we take care about Your digital footprint and data anonymity as much as You're allowing us by Your online habbits.
+At the end of a day it's **ONLY** up to You what's revealed/shared and go out of Your control.
+It's **ONLY** Your decision, thanks to our technology, countless experience and knowledge.
+It's all **ONLY** up to You with dns4.cc DNS servers.

 <p align="center">
     <b>"Freedom is like the future.
 We all deserve it, but we have to want it to come to us."</b><sup>*</sup>
 </p>

 <p align="center">
     <sup>* citation by darkmark, feel free to use :)</sup>
 </p>